felixfan/felixfan.github.io/_posts/2014-10-19-install-pip.md

 tags: [Python, pip]
 image: /figure
 ---
+{% include JB/setup %}

 Starting from version Python 3.4, pip is already included in the regular install, it is under the **Scripts** directory. so what you need to do is just add it (e.g., C:\\Python34\\Scripts) your system's PATH environment variable.

 If pip is not installed, you can add the **Scripts** directory to your system's PATH environment variable.
 Then use the **easy_install** to install pip.